Skip To Main Content

 • Discussion of disability etiquette;

-• Focus on community-based resources for people with disabilities, or the need therefore;
+• Focus on community-based resources for people with disabilities, or the need therefor;

 • Volunteering for community service organizations that work with people with disabilities;